COVID-19 Vaccine Acceptance and Hesitancy in Low-and-Middle Income Countries

 Results and Policy Lessons

 Researchers found relatively high levels of vaccine acceptance in lower-income settings, with an average acceptance rate of 80 percent across the 10 countries.
-Furthermore, the acceptance rate in every low- to middle-income country sample was higher than the USA (64.6 percent) and Russia (30.4 percent).
+Furthermore, the acceptance rate in every low- to middle-income country sample was higher than in the USA (64.6 percent) and Russia (30.4 percent).
 Household surveys from Africa (Burkina Faso, Mozambique, Nigeria, Rwanda, Sierra Leone, Uganda), Asia (Bangladesh, India, Nepal, Pakistan), and Latin America (Colombia) showed a vaccine acceptance rate ranging between 66.5 percent (Burkina Faso) and 96.6 percent (Nepal).

-The most common reason given for vaccine acceptance was personal protection against COVID-19 infection, with an average of 91 percent of respondents in low-to middle income countries, 94 percent in the United States, and 76 percent in Russia.
+The most common reason given for vaccine acceptance was personal protection against COVID-19 infection, with an average of 91 percent of respondents in low-to-middle-income countries, 94 percent in the United States, and 76 percent in Russia.
 In the lower-income settings, people reported willingness to take the COVID-19 vaccine in order to protect their families, though at much lower rates for an average of 36 percent of respondents.
 Compared to self-protection, only 14 percent of respondents cited protecting the community as an important stated reason for getting vaccinated.
-This evidence suggests that public appeals promoting the benefits of vaccination to personal wellbeing may be more effective than those promoting the benefits to the wellbeing of others.
+This evidence suggests that public appeals promoting the benefits of vaccination to personal well-being may be more effective than those promoting the benefits to the well-being of others.

 The most common reason expressed for reluctance to take the vaccine in the lower income countries was concern about side effects, cited by an average of 44 percent of LMIC respondents.
 Respondents in the US (79 percent) and Russia (37 percent) similarly expressed this concern.

-Health workers were considered the most trusted sources of information about COVID-19 vaccines, as reported by an average 48 percent of respondents in developing countries.
+Health workers were considered the most trusted sources of information about COVID-19 vaccines, as reported by an average of 48 percent of respondents in developing countries.
 Government (19 percent) and family or friends (17 percent) were also listed as trusted sources.
-These findings suggest that public health programs and campaigns that engage local health workers may be particularly effective in encouraging timely and complete vaccine uptake (two doses), and persuading people who are still hesitant to take the vaccine.
+These findings suggest that public health programs and campaigns that engage local health workers may be particularly effective in encouraging timely and complete vaccine uptake (two doses) and persuading people who are still hesitant to take the vaccine.

-While global vaccine distribution has skewed heavily toward higher income countries to date, the study’s findings suggest that prioritizing distribution to LMICs may be a more efficient strategy for achieving immunity on a global scale and preventing the emergence of variants than attempting to convince high-income country residents who are still hesitant.
+While global vaccine distribution has skewed heavily toward higher-income countries to date, the study’s findings suggest that prioritizing distribution to LMICs may be a more efficient strategy for achieving immunity on a global scale and preventing the emergence of variants than attempting to convince high-income country residents who are still hesitant.

 Once vaccine distribution to LMICs begins in earnest, these findings suggest that vaccination campaigns should focus on converting positive intentions into uptake, including through investment in ‘last-mile’ nudges.
 Recruiting health workers to deliver vaccine information, leveraging pro-vaccine social norms, and messaging focused on vaccine effectiveness and safety may be effective in addressing remaining hesitancy.